Dear fellow practitioners,

 But after a lot of hard work (yes, this is work! – despite what many of the “gurus” will tell you), my business is in a pleasant, profitable groove and only getting better and better.
 And I’m not even close to burnout – I get up every day, yes, every day, with excitement about getting to work.

 I don’t say this to boast, but – I’m making money.
-The last couple of years have been less profitable due to circumstances I’ll share later.
+There were a couple of years where I was less profitable due to circumstances I’ll share later.
 (Let’s put it this way – I grossed more in 2012 than the three years after, even with higher fees.
 But those three years weren’t shabby.)

-Sure, we publish a weekly newsletter, but if you’ve been with us a while, you may have noticed that we rarely sell stuff.
-We write about things that we’re passionate and excited about – and think that you may want to know about, too.
+Sure, I publish a weekly newsletter, but if you’ve been with me a while, you may have noticed that I rarely sell stuff.
+I write about things that I’m passionate and excited about – and think that you may want to know about, too.

 Authenticity rules the day.